 This is one of the famous configuration management (Orchestration) tools in existence today.
-Ansible is an agentless, powerful automation that enables you to deliver configurations, deployment across your IT environment.
-Configuration management systems are designed to make controlling large numbers of servers easy for administrator’s teams.
+Ansible is agentless, powerful automation that enables you to deliver configurations and deployment across your IT environment.
+Configuration management systems are designed to make controlling large numbers of servers easy for administrator teams.
 They allow you to control many different systems in an automated way from one central location.
 Here are examples of other configuration Tools: Chef, Puppet, Salt and CFEngine, etc. See the following link.
 Here are some related contents: How to install Ansible on Windows, how to view installed packages in Cygwin in Windows, how to configure Kerberos for Ansible Authentication, and how to determine Cygwin version.

 - Gather facts on Windows hosts - Manage and install Windows updates - Fetch files from remote sites - Push and execute any PowerShell scripts you write - Install and uninstall MSIs - Enable and disable Windows Features - Start, stop, and manage Windows services - Create and manage local users and groups - Manage Windows packages via the Chocolatey package manager https://chocolatey.org/

-Note: When running PowerShell 3.0, ensure you pay attention to the known bug, (that limits the memory available to WinRM that result in Ansible failing to execute certain code on Windows devices) by applying the hot-fix.
-See link to the fix https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1
+When running PowerShell 3.0, ensure you pay attention to the known bug, (that limits the memory available to WinRM that results in Ansible failing to execute certain code on Windows devices) by applying the hot-fix.
+See link to the fix.

 Setup the WinRM